 Fajitas are a popular Mexican dish made with marinated grilled meat, sauteed green peppers and onions and topped with salsa, guacamole, sour cream and shredded cheese, all rolled up in a flour tortilla.
-Fajitas can be a healthy and nutritious choice, depending on where you buy them, their ingredients and what toppings you add.
+However, chicken fajitas calories can be high.

 Restaurant fajitas can either be healthy or loaded with calories and unhealthy saturated fat.
-Applebee's Chicken Sizzling Skillet Fajitas have a whopping 1,360 calories, including 50 grams of total fat, of which 23 grams is saturated fat -- an entire day's limit on a 2,000 calorie diet -- and 6,040 mgilligrams of sodium, which is nearly three times the American Heart Association's recommended limit of 2,300 milligrams for a healthy adult.
+For example, according to Applebees.com, Applebee's chicken fajitas calories clock in at a whopping 1,560, including 78 grams of total fat, of which 31 grams is saturated fat.
+They also include 4,990 milligrams of sodium, which is nearly 50 percent of the American Heart Association's recommended limit of 2,300 milligrams for a healthy adult.

 When dining out at a Mexican restaurant, choose wisely to keep your meal healthy.
 Ask your server not to bring tortilla chips to your table.
 Skip fattening sour cream and cheese, in favor of salsa and pico de gallo.
 Avoid refried beans, which are often made with lard, and eat whole pinto or black beans instead.

 Make Your Own Fajitas

 Make your own chicken fajitas to control what goes in them.
 In a large bowl, combine 1/4 cup of lime juice, 1 or 2 minced garlic cloves, 1 teaspoon of chili powder and 1/2 teaspoon of ground cumin.
 Stir in 3 pounds of chicken breasts cut into 1/4-inch strips, and let them marinate for 15 minutes prior to cooking in a pan on the stove or grill for about 3 minutes, or until no longer pink.